 - If you will be undergoing a medium or deep chemical peel, arrange for a ride home because they require sedation

-A chemical peel in Dubai is a skin resurfacing technique that is done on an outpatient basis.
+A chemical peel is a skin resurfacing technique that is done on an outpatient basis.
 Below are how the three main types of chemical peel treatments are performed:

 Light Chemical Peel